China needs to eliminate barriers to investment, create jobs: premier

-BEIJING China needs to "eliminate barriers" to foreign investment and create jobs to spur growth in the country, the world's second-largest economy, Premier Li Keqiang said.
+BEIJING (Reuters) - China needs to "eliminate barriers" to foreign investment and create jobs to spur growth in the country, the world's second-largest economy, Premier Li Keqiang said.

 Earlier this week, the government relaxed curbs on foreign investment, removing 30 entries from a list to allow more access into its services, manufacturing and mining sectors.
 Beijing, left 63 items restricted, or off-limits to foreign investment.